- Procurement Cards

 Independent contractors are individuals/businesses who:

-- Are not otherwise employed by the University.
+- Are not otherwise employed by the University (or formerly employed performing the same duties)

 - Pursue outside work or provide a service to multiple customers/clients and advertise such services.